PROJECT OBJECTIVES

 • Partnered with stakeholders and users to understand the business processes, goals, and user' needs for each application and the suite.

-• Led continuous research and translated complex concepts and large-scale processes into concrete process flows, user journeys, cross-product data flows, desired outcomes, low and high-fidelity prototypes.
+• Led continuous research and translated complex concepts and large-scale processes into concrete process flows, user journeys, cross-product data flows, business and user outcomes, low and high-fidelity prototypes.

 Orchestrated system-wide strategy & discovery